popham/emscripten-treeviz/README.md

 * <del>Marshalling data in and out of the resulting javascript code (in an acceptably literate manner).</del>
   Workers provide a natural separation.
 * Size of the glue code needed to bring together multiple codebases.
-  Both BGL and Dlib heavily templated, which I hope constitutes a virtue under Emscripten.
+  Both BGL and Dlib are heavily templated, which I hope constitutes a virtue under Emscripten.
 * <del>
   AMDifying the resulting code.
   I see no value in covering the whole gamut of Javascript imports, since I expect very little glue code required to get things rolling.